 Maximise Return On Investment

-nGage works with any website, not just 20Hz.
+However, nGage works with any website, not just e92.

-The data captured includes usage patterns during user interactions with content, along with location and temporal information to add context to user interactions.
+The data captured includes usage patterns during user interactions with content, along with location and time based information to add context to user interactions.

-This data is analysed in multiple dimensions, using machine learning and artificial intelligence techniques, to allow the artists to interact with visitors who are interested in their work.
+This data is analysed in multiple dimensions, using machine learning and artificial intelligence techniques, to allow companies to interact with visitors to their website.

-nGage works behind the scenes and lets the artists know what visitors are interested in, with the aim of allowing them to use 20Hz to up-sell products, services and events to an audience with a genuine interest in their work.
+nGage works behind the scenes and lets companies know what visitors are interested in, with the aim of allowing them to up-sell products and services offered on the website.

 Where can nGage be used?